eidp/platform-documentation/docs/index.md

 ## What is EIDP?

 EIDP is an Internal Developer Platform delivered as a managed service.
-It provides an opinionated yet flexible layer of self‑service tooling, infrastructure abstractions, and guardrails so product teams can focus on delivering business value instead of undifferentiated platform plumbing.
+It provides an opinionated yet flexible way to ship applications and services with, by giving you a layer of self‑service tooling, infrastructure abstractions, and guardrails.
+Product teams use this to focus on delivering business value instead of undifferentiated platform plumbing.

 Key pillars: